FinVolution Group (NYSE:FINV) & 1511419 Ontario (OTCMKTS:CSFSF) Head to Head Analysis

 |N/A

-FinVolution Group presently has a consensus target price of $4.50, indicating a potential downside of 36.35%.
-Given FinVolution Group’s higher probable upside, research analysts clearly believe FinVolution Group is more favorable than 1511419 Ontario.
+FinVolution Group currently has a consensus price target of $4.50, suggesting a potential downside of 32.84%.
+Given FinVolution Group’s higher possible upside, equities research analysts plainly believe FinVolution Group is more favorable than 1511419 Ontario.

 Profitability